nikibhatt/nikibhatt.github.io/_posts/2015-02-28-test-markdown.md

 comments: true
 ---

-Analyze Airbnb data to understand the trends in this area.
+Analyze Airbnb data to understand the trends in this area using various graphical tools and libraries.